uwerat/vnc-eglfs/README.md

 - Tight/JPEG encoding
 - ...

-For development and test scenarios X11 ( xcb platform plugin ) is also supported.

 # How to use

 Public APIs have not yet been decided and at the moment you can simply use